 New College is a close and supportive community.
 The Dean of Residents lives in the building with his family and is responsible for overseeing the resident student programs.
 He oversees the pastoral care and academic support of residents, and co-ordination of the resident advisers.
 Resident Advisers are senior residents located on each floor who provide an easy point of contact for residents in need of assistance.

-- Jessica Dunn
+- Emma Dunn (Insert left)

 There is always a Resident Adviser (RA) on duty outside of business hours.